Burkhanism: Origins of the name

 Burkhanism is the usual English-language scholarly name, which has its origin in the Russian academic usage.
 One of the Burkhanist deities is Ak-Burkhan, or "White Burkhan".
-Burkhan is Turkified version of the name Buddha, yet Burkhanism is not considered Buddhist, as the term is also used in shamanistic nomenclature.
+Burkhan is the Turkified version of the name Buddha —derived from Middle Chinese 佛 (MC bjut, “Buddha”) and Old Turkic 𐰴𐰣 (qan, “ruler, king”)— yet Burkhanism is not considered Buddhist, as the term is also used in shamanistic nomenclature.
 For example, in Mongolian shamanism, the name of the most sacred mountain, the rumored birthplace and final resting spot of Genghis Khan, is also Burkhan Khaldun.
-Ak-Burkhan is only one of a pantheon of deities worshiped by Burkhanists (see list below), but Ak-Burkhan nevertheless provides the name of the religion in Russian, and thence into other languages.
+Ak-Burkhan is only one of a pantheon of deities worshiped by Burkhanists (see list below), but Ak-Burkhan nevertheless provides the name of the religion in Russian, and hence into other languages.

 The Altaian name for the religion is Ak Jang "the White Faith".
 "White" refers to its emphasis on the upper world in the three-world cosmology of Tengrism.
 Alternatively, the name may also allude to Ak Jang's rejection of animal sacrifices in favor of offerings of horse milk or horse-milk alcohol.
 Jang means authority; faith; custom; law or principle; and canon or rules of ensemble.
 In more colloquial settings, the term may also be used as a "way of doing things" and is used in reference to religions as well as political systems.